-Choice Health Network’s Harm Reduction program uses practical strategies to reduce the negative consequences associated with drug use and improve overall health and wellness.
-Our program staff have backgrounds in social work, public health, medicine, and public policy, and meet with individuals one-on-one with the goal of providing nonjudgmental care to our neighbors who use drugs in a safe, confidential environment.
+Choice Health Network’s Harm Reduction program uses practical strategies to reduce the negative consequences associated with drug use and improve an individual’s overall health and wellness.
+Our program staff have backgrounds in social work, public health, medicine, and public policy, and meet with individuals who use drugs in a safe, confidential environment with the goal of providing nonjudgmental care.
 Harm Reduction is an anonymous program; you don’t need to bring an ID or anything else when you come.

 We now have online naloxone and fentanyl test strip reporting.

 If and when you use these supplies, please click the button below to fill out our form.
 This helps us be able to continue offering naloxone, fentanyl test strips, and other supplies.